sbeuret/ADAProject_Bacsa_Beuret_Santarelli/README.md

-# Welcome to our project, it is a nice project
+# Welcome to our github page

-{% include test.html %}
+Please go to the readme of the project

+Kiran Bacsa
+Samuel Beuret
+Valentine Santarelli